 Under water

-To ensure that ships have access to the necessary water depths, millions of tons of silt are dredged from the Port of Hamburg every year.
+To ensure that shipping has access to the necessary water depths, millions of tonnes of mud are dredged from the Port of Hamburg every year.
 But where does this material end up?
-Our map shows the current disposal sites in the Elbe and the North Sea.
+Our map shows the current relocation sites in the Elbe and the North Sea.

 Read more